carronj/plancklens/README.md

 Details on the structure of a parameter file are given in this one: [idealized_example.py](params/idealized_example.py)

-To reproduce the 2018 lensing spectrum band-powers, use the [smicadx12_planck2018.py](params/smicadx12_planck2018.py) parameter file.
+To reproduce the 2018 lensing maps and spectrum band-powers, use the [smicadx12_planck2018.py](params/smicadx12_planck2018.py) parameter file.

 The basics on how to use them can be found in [this jupyter notebook](examples/lensingrec_quickstart.ipynb).